Early Autumn (song)

-"Early Autumn" (1949) is a song composed by Ralph Burns and Woody Herman with lyrics by Johnny Mercer.
-The song grew out of the fourth segment of Burns' “Summer Sequence” concert piece and was originally recorded by the Herman band on December 27, 1947 with an outstanding eight-bar solo by saxophonist Stan Getz.
+"Early Autumn" is a song composed by Ralph Burns and Woody Herman with lyrics by Johnny Mercer.
+The song grew out of the fourth segment of Burns's "Summer Sequence" concert piece.
+The original recording was made by Herman's second herd on December 27, 1947, which had a notable eight-bar solo by saxophonist Stan Getz.
 Herman asked Johnny Mercer to write lyrics in 1952 and he re-recorded the song taking the vocal duties himself.